How sharp of a turn?Originally Posted by greatwhite822

 This is the best explanation of DCCD because it uses situational examples of each setting.
 You don't need to understand Japanese to understand what's going on here.
-I happen to understand Japanese so it makes it's a no brainer for me, but even with just the video portion, I could understand.
+I happen to understand Japanese, but even with just the video portion, I could understand.

 Subaru Impreza STI JDM and DCCD use - YouTube

 EDIT - I'm working on a translation for you guys.